-- Foxfield Oval 6:00 am start bus departs Belair National Park 4:45 am
+- Foxfield Oval 6:00 am start bus departs from the old Belair Country Club Car Park 4:45 am

-- Foxfield Oval 7:00 am start bus departs Belair National Park 5:45 am
+- Foxfield Oval 7:00 am start bus departs from the old Belair Country Club Car Park 5:45 am

-- Foxfield Oval start 8:00 am start bus departs Belair National Park 6:45 am
+- Foxfield Oval start 8:00 am start bus departs from the old Belair Country Club Car Park 6:45 am

-- Cleland Conservation Park 12:30 pm start bus departs Belair National Park 11:15 am
+- Cleland Conservation Park 12:30 pm start bus departs from the old Belair Country Club Car Park 11:15 am

 IMPORTANT INFORMATION ABOUT CAR PARKING AT BELAIR NATIONAL PARK FOR FIVE PEAKS

-- Bring your own bottle belt or hydration pack to top up at aid stations, there are no cups at aid stations.
+- Bring your own bottle, cup or hydration pack to top up at aid stations, there are NO CUPS at aid stations.

 - Mobile phone.
 We recommend adding the TRSA safety phone number to your phone (0491 017 636).
 This number is also written on the back of your bib.

 Drop bags for the 58 km and 26 km events can be left at the start of the event (the location will be signed).
 Please make sure your drop bags are clearly labelled with the following: